 Nepal’s Unique Treasure:

 Mt.
 Everest: Mt.
 Everest is the most treasured possession of Nepal.
 Mt.
-Everest, situated in Nepal is the highest point on the earth.
+Everest is the highest point on earth.

-Lumbini: Nepal is an epitome of peace, and home to the birthplace of Lord Buddha, Lumbini.
+Lumbini: Nepal is the epitome of peace, and home to the birthplace of Lord Buddha, Lumbini.

 Weather and Climate of Nepal: